lastmjs/general-application-architecture/README.md

 ### Components

+Collections of functions and local mutable state.
+Components receive side-causes from the universe and cause side-effects in the universe.

 TODO
 - [ ] Explain the concept of a store in more detail.
 Make Redux a suggestion on one implementation of that kind of store.